Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope: Experiments Results and Discussion

-After mathematically modeling the diffractive layers as mentioned in supplementary section~\ref{sec:prelim_d2nn}, the learnable transmission coefficients ($t_i$) of each layer were optimized with the objective defined in eq.~\eqref{eq:phase_recon} and eq.~\eqref{eq:lt_loss}.
-To maintain the passive nature of the layers, we constrained the amplitudes of the transmission coefficients to the range $[0,1]$.
+\paragraph{D2NN} Next, we tested an optical architecture that does not use any inductive bias for the same all-optical phase retrieval task.
 In our study, we consider two types of D2NN designs; D2NNs composed of layers that modulate both the phase and the amplitude of the incoming waves (simply referred to as D2NN) and those that modulate only the phase (referred to as $\phi$-D2NN).
 Quantitative results of D2NN and $\phi$-D2NN designs are shown in Table~\ref{tab:overall_results}.
-Qualitative results are shown in Figs.~\ref{fig:overall_summary}.E1, and Fig.~\ref{fig:overall_summary}.E2.
+Qualitative results are shown in Fig.~\ref{fig:overall_summary}.E1, and Fig.~\ref{fig:overall_summary}.E2.
 As seen in the results, D2NNs performed slightly better than LFFs for MNIST and bacteria datasets but worse than LFFs for the more complex Hela datasets.
 Unlike in LFFs, $\phi$-D2NNs performed slightly worse than D2NNs.

-With no inductive biases and a large number of learnable parameters, D2NN is an optical architecture at one extreme end of the spectrum.
-In the next section, we tested the other end of the spectrum -i.e., a fully analytically designed optical architecture with only a few learnable parameters.
+None of the above architectures could reach the numerical upper bound (i.e., the C-CNN performances), perhaps due to sub-optimal convergence of parameters.
+Thus an interesting future direction is to explore better optimizers for these physics-constrained optical architectures.
+Nevertherless, this sub-par performance does not necessarily mean that the results are not quantitative since L1 loss can be treated as a metric for quantitativeness.
+However, in the all-optical setting, there is a power depended constant of proportionality that should be measured to convert the intensity values to the exact phase values.
+Therefore another interesting future direction is to develop a robust strategy to measure the propotionality constant, perhaps through a second intensity measurement.